CityofToronto/bdit_data-sources/collisions/Readme.md

 collisions from approximately 1985 to the present day (though there are some historical collisions from even earlier included).
-The data comes from the Toronto Police Services (TPS) and the Collision Reporting Centre (CRC), and is combined by a Data & Analytics team in Transportation Services Policy & Innovation, currently led by Racheal Saunders.
+The data comes from the Toronto Police Services (TPS) and the Collision Reporting Centre (CRC), and is combined by a Data Collections team in Transportation Services Policy & Innovation, currently led by David McElroy.
 It is currently hosted in an Oracle database and maintained using legacy software from the 1990s, but is in the process of being completely transitioned into the [MOVE platform](https://github.com/CityofToronto/bdit_flashcrow).